 You might have read a lot about the General Data Protection Regulation (GDPR) and its territorial scope.
 No?
 Then highly recommend going through our guide to GDPR.
-GDPR’s terrestrial scope is so broad that many organizations, in or outside the EU, that deal with EU residents and citizens (data subjects) must comply with it.
+GDPR’s terrestrial scope is so broad that many organizations, in or outside the EU, that deal with people in the EU must comply with it.
 However, not all of them have to.
 Only organizations that collect and process “personal” data of data subjects are obliged to follow the Regulation standards.
 However, personal data covers a lot of things.
 This article will try to break it down for you and also discuss the special category of personal data.

 Definition of Personal Data